howmarketing/allari-data-consistency/commit_stage.md

 ### DOING

- - 3. Create the Models entity's;
+ - 4. Implement the data seed to populate the database with the data record as json;